khodgesx/portfolio-site/README.md

 on the mobile version.

 jQuery:
-I used jQuery to change the size of my hello button to reveal a photo underneath.
+I used jQuery to...

+-change the size of my hello button to reveal a photo underneath.

-I also used jQuery to make a menu hamburger - a hidden menu is shown when the hamburger is clicked.
+-to make a menu hamburger - a hidden menu is shown when the hamburger is clicked.

-I also used jQuery to create a modal that shows my resume for a quick view of it if someone doesn't want to download my resume.
+-to create a modal that shows my resume for a quick view of it if someone doesn't want to download my resume.

+-to create an accordion that reveals picture and recipe info of pizzas I've made when you click on each one.

+unsolved problems:
+-I tried to add an api call to retrieve a random quote but couldn't get it to work.
+I got help from two TAs who also couldn't get it to work.
+I tried setting up a different api call for random photos of dogs and that didn't work either.
+Trying again but not optimistic.

+-trying to get my choose your adventure game done - need to figure out the different scenarios and how it will play out and eventually ened.

+-castle battle.
+I just can't get the right sequence of things to happen and I think the code is not so DRY in some places.